earaujoassis/space/web/amalthea/README.md

-# Space / Jupiter / Callisto
+# Space / Jupiter / Amalthea

 > An user management microservice

-## Callisto
+## Amalthea

-Callisto is the JavaScript (React + Flux) application responsible for user authorization.
+Amalthea is the JavaScript (React + Flux) application responsible for updating a user's password.
-It provides interfaces (HTML + CSS + JS) to ask for the resource owner's authorization over a client request of access.
+It provides interfaces (HTML + CSS + JS) to ask for the resource owner's authorization over a client request of access to update a user's password.

 ## Issues